Joint Procurement of medical countermeasures

 The outbreak in 2009 of H1N1 pandemic influenza highlighted weaknesses in the access and purchasing power of EU countries to obtain pandemic vaccines and medications.
 In 2010, the European Council requested the Commission to start the preparation of joint procurement of vaccines in the frame of a future pandemic.

 Provisions for the joint procurement of medical countermeasures are included in Article 5 of Decision 1082/2013/EU on serious cross-border threats to health.
-The Joint Procurement Agreement (JPA) was approved by the Commission on 10 April 2014, and as of September 2017 has been signed by 24 EU countries.
-The JPA:
+As of April 2020, the Joint Procurement Agreement has been signed by 37 countries, including all EU and EEA countries, the UK, Albania, Montenegro, North Macedonia, Serbia and Bosnia and Herzegovina, as well as Kosovo*.

 - Determines the practical arrangements governing the mechanism